How to Recover After a Marathon? Pro Tips!

-So you have finished that 26.2 miles run and lived to tell the tale!
+So you have finished that 26.2-mile run and lived to tell the tale!
 Well, Congratulations!
 Pat yourself on the back.
 You have completed a marvellous deed.
 Now it’s time to focus on how to recover after a marathon!

 In this article, we are going to tell you step by step, how to recover after a Marathon.